KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/README.md

 # database configuration
-The app assumes a database exists - ESD.
+The app assumes a database exists - EnterpriseNotes.
 Edit the *app.go* to change the default database name.
 Database defaults in the *app.go* are shown below.
 ``` go
 const (
 	host     = "localhost"